JureSeselj/discover-the-world/README.md

 # UX

 ## User Goals
 * Create an interactive quiz with consistent styling across all pages ensuring that the application runs flawlessly across all devices.
-* Visually appealing, including images.
+* Visually appealing, including images and questions with multiple choice answer.
 * Quality and valuable content.
 * Provide a fun and interactive application.
 * Test general people knowledge about landmarks and places around the world.
 * Allow the user to log in the best score and compare with previews attempts.

 ## User Stories